content-and-code/promptingpixels/notes/comfyui-cloud-deployer.md

 # ComfyUI Cloud Deployer

-ComfyUI Cloud Deployer is a small utility that generates a one-line install script to stand up a ready-to-use ComfyUI environment on cloud GPUs.
+[AI Launcher](https://deploy.promptingpixels.com/) is a small utility that generates a one-line install script to stand up a ready-to-use ComfyUI environment on cloud GPUs.
 It handles version pinning, downloads models from Hugging Face and Civitai, installs popular custom nodes, and places files in the right folders for you.
 The result: you spend minutes configuring once, then let automation do the repetitive work every time.

 ## Quick Start